Aidonnou/aidonnou.github.io/_pages/about.md

 permalink: "/about/"
 ---

+Welcome!

-Born in 1991 in Tortosa, Catalonia.
-Currently based in The Netherlands.
+This is Albert, I am from Tortosa, Catalonia.
+Currently I live in The Netherlands.

-With the need to connect with his childhood and homeland, he started pottery and ceramics as a hobby, which became a passion.
+Few years ago I had need to connect with his childhood and homeland, so I started pottery and ceramics as a hobby.

-After practising ceramics in different studios in Denmark and The Netherlands, he assisted in the workshop at the Almond Grove of the renowned [Hector's Mavridis](https://www.hectormavridis.com/) during the summer of 2021.
+I have been practising ceramics in different studios in Denmark and in The Netherlands, I also assisted to one of the week the workshop at the Almond Grove of the renowned [Hector's Mavridis](https://www.hectormavridis.com/) during the summer of 2021.

-Nowadays, Albert is a potter based at [Kadewerk](https://www.facebook.com/kadewerk/), where he works with a diversity of different types of clay and techniques, practising and experimenting every day.
+Nowadays, Albert I am based at [Kadewerk](https://www.facebook.com/kadewerk/), where I work with a diversity of different types of clay and techniques, practising and experimenting every day.

-Albert presents his work as "humble, unpretentious and minimalist".
-He is showing the raw beauty of the uncovered baked clay keeping the balance between glaze and clay, giving both of them the same importance.
+Do not hesitate on contacting me if you are interested in any workpiece or in having personalized classes.